By Mia Taylor

 Plastic bottles and containers have become ubiquitous in our society.
 The plastics industry and our consumerist economy assure us that everything is okay – after all, you just drop it into the recycling bin, right?

 But what's really happening with what we put into our recycling bins?
-Many of us are aware that the global recycling business has been turned upside down in recent years, as China, which had for decades taken in about half of the world's discarded recyclable materials, instituted a 2018 ban on the import of most plastics.
+Many of us are aware that the global recycling business has been turned upside down in recent years, as China, which took in about half of the world's discarded recyclable materials for decades, instituted a ban on the import of most plastics in 2018.

 The blog component of San Diego County Democrats for Environmental Action welcomes content from SDCDEA members, guests and leadership.